 Pharmacists can advise hikers about the presence of tick-borne encephalitis in the region.
-And pharmacies are also a convenient spot to buy a tick removal kits.
+And pharmacies are also a convenient spot to buy tick removal kits.
 You’ll want one by your side should you go hiking and inadvertently pick up a new friend.

 Pharmacies are called Apotheke in Austria and they are widely available, even in small towns.
 But while many countries use the terms “pharmacy” and “drugstore” interchangeably, this isn’t the case in Austria.
 Drugstores, called Drogeries, sell toiletries.

 The World Health Organization (WHO) recommends routine, up to date vaccines for all travelers.
 This includes diphtheria, tetanus, measles, mumps, rubella, polio, and hepatitis B. A vaccination for tick-borne encephalitis is also highly advisable for hiking in Austria.

 If you’re planning hiking or ski holidays, Austria is where you want to be.
 But hiking and skiing in Austria is no joke.
 Always follow best practices for safe trekking and safe mountain sports.
 This includes telling someone when to expect your return and remembering to pack in water, food, a change of clothing, and a small first aid kit (with tick-removal tools).